prathamhanda/RoomsonRent/README.md

 - **College-Specific Focus**: Direct targeting of housing needs around specific institutions
 - **Verification System**: All properties and landlords undergo a verification process
 - **End-to-End Solution**: From property discovery to booking confirmation and ongoing management
-- **Transparency**: Clear pricing, no hidden fees, and authentic student reviews
+- **Transparency**: Clear pricing, no hidden fees, and authentic student reviews.

 ## 🛠️ Technology Stack